betz/bona-fides/README.md

 When asked for your password, enter your mac user password and hit enter.
 It is normal that you dont see your cursor moving when typing a password.
-Follow instructions as you see them. (it will ask to hit enter few times)
+Follow instructions as you see them. (it will ask to hit enter few times).

+Just tap enter when you are being asked questions ;)

 Credits
 =======